 One statement often startles people when we say it, but it is the absolute truth: it is cheaper for us to travel than to sit still.

 Think about this: we have no house thus no mortgage, no vehicle thus no insurance.
 We have no need to own a table, a bed or even a broom.
 When we’re house-sitting, we have no rent.
 During our house-sit in Roatan, Honduras, we spent only $4,000 total in 6 months.

 Not everyone will enjoy living the way that we do.
-We scrimp and save in some areas (but do not compromise in others).
 We’ve traded in our fancy house, wheels, and lifestyle – those things that cost us a lot of money – for grand life experiences.
 We live with few possessions and fewer commitments, but that in turn has made us happier than we ever thought possible.

 So what happens then, when an opportunity to live out another lifelong dream conflicts with the one we’re currently living?

 One thing is for certain: we like it there.
 A lot.
-If there is any European city we could imagine ourselves settling down in, it would be Ljubljana.
+There are but a few European cities we could imagine ourselves settling down in, and one of them is Ljubljana.